 Students will be tested randomly as they are drawn (possibly weekly) from a pool of those agreeing to be tested.
 Each week testing may occur on a different day, Monday through Saturday.
 This will keep students conscious of the possibility of being tested at any time during the year.
 Each student will be assigned a number and that number will be placed in a weekly drawing.
-Random numbers are computer generated by Witham Toxicology at the request of Lebanon High School principal (or designee).
+Random numbers are computer generated confidentially by an outside independent testing facility at the request of Lebanon High School principal (or designee).